tufts-tsp/tmnt/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TMNT DSL's documentation!
+Welcome to TMNT's documentation!
 ====================================

-**TMNT DSL** is a domain specific language for building threat models in a natural fashion.
+**TMNT Core** is a domain specific language for building threat models in a natural fashion.

 Check out the :doc:`usage` section for further information.